-Playing the clarinet for many hours can cause anything from discomfort to serious chronical pain.
+Playing the clarinet for many hours can cause anything from discomfort to serious chronic pain.

-Traditional, the handpiece is about 12mm / ½inch above the position of the index finger.
-Here is the center of gravity of the instrument.
+Traditionally, the handpiece is about 12mm / ½ inch above the position of the index finger.
+This is the center of gravity of the instrument.
 You can turn it in any direction without effort.

 Unfortunately, this often forces the hand into an uncomfortable position.
 To demonstrate this, simply let your hand hang down in a relaxed manner.
-Now your thumb and forefinger are exactly opposite.
+Now, your thumb and forefinger are exactly the opposite.
 Now, as you move your thumb over your middle finger, feel the tension in your forearm.

 However, if you could keep your thumb at index finger height, the tension would be largely eliminated.
-In order to do this on the instrument, the hand rest has to be moved approx. 12mm/½inch upwards.
-This is a quick procedure and can eliminate many pains.
+In order to do this on the instrument, the hand rest has to be moved approx. 12mm/ ½ inch upwards.
+This is a quick procedure and can eliminate much pain.

-Should the jokes become chronic, one may also consider a specially made instrument holder.
+Should the pain become chronic, one may also consider a specially made instrument holder.
 The instrument is supported on the body or ground.